 Five Factors to Consider When Specifying Stormwater Drainage Systems

-The primary objective of AS/NZS standards is to safeguard people from injury or illness, and property from damage.
-There are many elements which contribute towards this objective.
-Outlined are five key factors to consider when selecting the appropriate products for the job.
+The primary objective of AS/NZS standards is to safeguard people from injury or illness and protect property from damage.
+Several elements contribute towards achieving this objective.
+Outlined below are five key factors to consider when selecting the appropriate products for the job.

 Application

-Ensure you select the correct type of product for the job.
-Is a channel required or will a sump suffice?
-Is this a level entry into a habitable space, a channel drain in front of a drive/garage, or a collection point before going into the local authorities’ stormwater system?
-Each application has different requirements set out in NZBC and applicable AS/NZ Standards.
-A level entry scenario requires a 200 x 150mm channel and a 12mm drip line along the joinery (plus other various details), therefore a standard three sided channel is not applicable in this application.
-Each drainage system has been designed for a specific application, if you are unsure it is worth discussing your project with the channel supplier to avoid costly delays and work by removing a system that isn’t compliant.
+Ensure the correct type of product is selected for the specific application.
+Is a channel required, or will a sump suffice?
+Is this a level entry into a habitable space, a channel drain in front of a driveway or garage, or a collection point before discharge into the local authority’s stormwater system?
+Each application has different requirements set out in the NZ Building Code (NZBC) and applicable AS/NZS standards.
+For example, a level entry scenario requires a 200 x 150 mm channel and a 12 mm drip line along joinery (among other details); therefore, a standard three-sided channel would not be appropriate.
+Each drainage system is designed for a specific application.
+If unsure, consult the channel supplier to avoid costly delays and compliance issues.

 slot trench drain in concrete pool sidePerformance

-Ensure that the selected drainage product’s hydraulic performance meets the needs of the application.
-This may be a combination of the channel depth/width and grate open area or even just how the product is set up.
-Understanding the topography of the area will also have a large part to play, installing a slot drain with a 15mm opening at the bottom of a steep drive means that during a heavy downpour surface stormwater will likely bridge the gap and the drain will not perform to the desired level, however, a wider grate with more open area (eg. Allproof PC with cast iron grate) would allow the water to drain.
-A channel slot drain would work well in a courtyard with a fall towards it from both sides.
-It is best practice to seek advice from a specialist hydraulic consultant in this area.
+Ensure the selected drainage product’s hydraulic performance meets the needs of the application.
+This depends on factors such as channel depth, width, and grate open area, as well as product configuration.
+The topography of the area plays a significant role.
+For instance, installing a slot drain with a 15 mm opening at the bottom of a steep driveway may cause surface stormwater to bridge the gap during heavy rainfall, limiting performance.
+A wider grate with more open area, such as a polymer concrete (PC) channel with a cast iron grate, would allow better water drainage.
+Slot drains work well in courtyards with falls towards them from both sides.
+It is best practice to seek advice from a hydraulic specialist.

 Load Rating